Jerry Bruckheimer: Early life

 Bruckheimer was born on September 21, 1943, in Detroit, Michigan, the son of German Jewish immigrants.
 He graduated from Mumford High School in 1961 in Detroit, at age 17, before moving to Arizona for college.
 Bruckheimer was also an active member of the Stamp Collecting Club.
 He graduated with a degree in psychology from the University of Arizona.
 He was a member of the Zeta Beta Tau fraternity.
 A film buff at an early age with an interest in photography, Bruckheimer would take snapshots when he had the opportunity.
 After college, Bruckheimer worked in advertising in Detroit (creative producer) and New York City.
 At the Detroit agency he worked on a one-minute ad spot for the new Pontiac GTO.
 Early in his career, Bruckheimer produced television commercials, including one for Pepsi.

 Career

-1970s & 1980s: From advertising to film production
+1970s and 1980s: From advertising to film production

 Bruckheimer started producing films in the 1970s after leaving his job in advertising, with director Dick Richards.
 They worked together on the films The Culpepper Cattle Company, Farewell, My Lovely and March or Die.
 Bruckheimer then worked with Paul Schrader on two films, American Gigolo and Cat People, which began to attract notice for him in Hollywood.